hachyderm/community/welcome/README.md

 about Whatever than to skim past it.

 Also!
-Make sure that your CWs are _specific_ so users know whether they want to opt in or not. e.g. are you hiding a toot / image that depicts violence or hints at it?
+Make sure that your CWs are _specific_ so users know whether they want to opt in or not. e.g. are you hiding a post / image that depicts violence or hints at it?
 Are you hiding the season finale to a show?
 How users socialize their use of CWs is what makes them useful.
 Making heavy, unclear, use of CWs adds confusion.

-## Hashtags will help others see your toots
+## Hashtags will help others see your posts

 If you've tried to use the search function you've likely noticed that you cannot use it _quite_ the same way as Twitter.
 You cannot search for a term and find everyone writing about that word on your own or federated servers.
 What _does_ show up are people and hashtags.
-You can take this information and do with it what you will :) We do not recommend adding so many hashtags to your toots that they are unreadable though.
+You can take this information and do with it what you will :) We do not recommend adding so many hashtags to your posts that they are unreadable though.

 <u>Accessibility Awareness</u>: when you camel case your hashtags (CamelCase)
 then screenreaders can successfully read the text, but when you use all same